ebasic/last.fm-mop-challenge/README.md

 - ##### Added `Loader` and `Toaster`
 - ##### Tags on `TrackDetailsScreen` are clickable and onPress event navigates to tag URL
 - ##### Not covered with tests
+- ##### Sensitive data kept in config file, did not pay attention for securing it as the focus was on functionalities mentioned in challenge (but sensitive data could be stored in Firebase)

+---

 - ###IMPORTANT: 'Love track' functionality returns 'invalid method signature' error - Don't know why this error is returned as long as I was able to retrieve session key by calling `getMobileSession` API by using the same api signature (`api_sig`).
 API signature is generated according to Last.fm API documentation